 Pension Funds and IPO Pricing.
-Evidence from a Natural Experiment.
+Evidence from a Quasi-Experiment.

 Date Written: April 26, 2018

-We exploit a natural experiment arising from the government-forced changes to the assets under management and investment policy of the Polish pension funds.
-We test whether this new regulation and its resultant demand shock on the investors’ side, leads to changes in the IPO pricing and subsequent stock’s performance.
-We report a material and statistically significant decrease in the IPO proceeds (IPO size) in the post-treatment period equal to over 100 million PLN.
+We exploit a quasi-experiment arising from the government-forced changes to the assets under management and investment policy of the Polish pension funds.
+We test whether this new regulation and its resultant demand shock on the investors’ side, leads to changes in the IPO pricing and the subsequent stock’s performance.
+We report material and a statistically significant decrease in the IPO proceeds (IPO size) in the post-treatment period equal to over 107 million PLN (34 million USD).
 We find no empirical evidence that the treatment had a significant effect on the first-day IPO underpricing or on the long-term underperformance.
-We conclude that demand shock resulting from the pension system reform that primarily aimed at solving fiscal problems effectively eliminated the so-called ‘pension premium’ of higher IPO valuations.
+We conclude that the demand shock resulting from the pension system reform that primarily aimed at solving fiscal problems effectively eliminated the so-called ‘pension premium’ of higher IPO valuations.
 Thus, it indirectly impaired companies’ power of raising money in the public stock market.
 Furthermore, we report a decrease in the average first-day IPO returns among big issuers that is consistent with the book building literature.

 Keywords: IPO Pricing, First-Day Returns, Long-Term Underperformance, Natural Experiment, Event Study